skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 He shrugs again, "I don't know.
 By the time we remove the helmets, someone has come and emptied the carts.
-We can see we dug up SOMETHING.
+We can see we dug up *something*.
 The carts have bits or rock and dust in them, but whatever we were mining has been taken away by the time the helmets come off."

-"Where are you from?"
-Thu'fir asks.
+Thu'fir asks, "Where are you from?"

 "I'm from Woodhurst, to the north.
 We got conquered about nine months ago.
 Since I was a soldier, they carted me off, and put me here.
 I